Who We Are

 Indigenous Culture Committee, Event organizer

 Yaocihuatzin brings a wealth of experience as a volunteer with FoBP in the Bronx and as a scholar and artist and dancer since 2001.
 As a result of her educational experiences at the University of California at Berkeley (UCB), New York University (NYU), and the University of Rhode Island and Rhode Island College she has gained a lot of knowledge in the field of education.
 Her coursework in Ethnic Cultures and her knowledge of pedagogical theories, coupled with community activism and Native American involvement has given her the experience to make sure any project is successful.
 She has gained further experience by dancing with other Native American dance groups in California, Texas, and New York City and is a co-founder of the NYC based Kalpulli Huehuetlahtolli Mexica Dance group.
-Congratulations to Yao on graduating with her PhD in May of 2011!
+Yao is the author of Decolonizing Nahua/Mexica/Aztec Children’s Literature , a doula and holds a PhD.

 Leave a Reply